PhilGabardo/asg.js/README.md

 * `boldMatches: false` Add a bold styling to the substrings within each autosuggest result that match the user's query string.
 This style can be customized with the .asg-matched class.

+* `keysInInput: false` Let ASG know to put keys in the text input instead of values.
+This can be useful if you want your input to contain IDs, but you want to be able to search them by their text value representation.

+* `delimiter: ''` If set, this will treat the input as a delimiter-separated list, and autocomplete will be executed on each item in this list individually.

 ## Contributers and Open-Source License

-*Authors: Don McCurdy, David Schnurr*
+*Authors: Don McCurdy, David Schnurr, Dylan Wenzlau*

 ****

 The MIT License (MIT)

-Copyright (c) 2014 FindTheBest.com, Inc.
+Copyright (c) 2016 Graphiq, Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal